 Rossi and Sabrina Reeves.

-Marilène Bastien created the costume for Night Mechanics.
+Marilène Bastien created the costumes for Night Mechanics and the duet Only You.

 Yan Lee Chan, based in Montreal, has been designing lighting for contemporary dance and theater for more than 15 years.
 He collaborated with many choreographers and companies in Canada, including